Wor(l)d Global Network is a tech MLM offering proprietary phones which work on its unique community wireless network structure.

 With no serious contenders, a winning team, an awesome product that makes sense and appeals to a huge target market, this is a fascinating proposal.

 It helps that the compensation plan is simple and offers a low-cost buy-in.
-Wor(l)d also offers training at its academy for consultants, making this an enticing business opportunity.
+Wor(l)d also offers training at its academy for consultants, so it’s an enticing business opportunity to work from home or make money online.

-If you’re doing it for the money, though, there’s a better way.
+Look, if you’re just doing it for the money, there’s a better way.